• Green forest with woman walking with a backpack.

 Explore more information about Walking Paths of Courage

 • The Couserans region sits within the Parc Naturel Régional des Pyrénées Ariégeoises and is often associated with the wider French Pyrenees landscape people think of when researching national park walking.
-Expect valleys, rivers, forests, limestone formations, and high mountain viewpoints, with sections above the tree line.
+The Couserans is a region within the central Pyrenees, offering dramatic valleys, high passes, waterfalls, forests, and the emblematic peak Mont Valier which stands at 2838 m and is the highest in the Couserans area of Ariège.

 These walking trails feel quieter and more local than many headline holiday destinations, offering a sense of space and authenticity that’s increasingly rare on popular walking routes.

-• This region played a vital role in Second World War resistance and escape networks.
+• This region played a vital role in Second World War resistance and escape networks and the land and trails represent the courage of ordinary people.
 Along the Chemin de la Liberté, people were guided over dangerous terrain into Spain, supported by ordinary locals, many of them women, whose courage often looked like hospitality, silence, and resolve.
+The values that drove resisters have been rooted here for over a thousand years, passed down through the generations.

-• You stay at Domaine de Beauregard, a traditional French country estate set within a wooded park, just a short walk from Saint-Girons.
+• You stay at La Cachette de Nina, a traditional French country estate set within a wooded park, just a short walk from Saint-Girons.
 The atmosphere is warm, authentic, and country chic.

 Evenings are relaxed.
 After returning from the day’s hike, you’ll have free time to rest, enjoy the hotel grounds, walk into town, or book a spa treatment, before gathering for a long, unhurried French dinner